HTML Form Attribute

 Let’s break down some of the most important form attributes:

-1. action
+action

-• GET: Appends form data to the URL.
+Themethodattribute tells the browser how the form data should be sent.
+There are two common methods:- GET: Appends form data to the URL.
 It’s best used for simple, non-sensitive queries like search forms.POST: Sends data in the body of the request, making it more secure.
 It’s typically used for forms involving sensitive data, like login or registration forms.

-<form method="POST">
+<form method="POST">id

-The novalidate attribute prevents the browser from performing built-in form validation.
+Thenovalidateattribute prevents the browser from performing built-in form validation.
 This is useful when you want to handle validation yourself via JavaScript or use a custom validation method.<form novalidate>

 Putting It All Together